 Failing to meet those requirements in a timely fashion will result in the loss of new sales and missed revenue opportunities.
 Slow or broken EDI partner onboarding can be crippling to a business, particularly those businesses in the supply chain that regularly stand up new EDI partners.

 Efficient EDI onboarding differentiates great trading partners from good ones.
 It reinforces their brand, increases customer retention, and propels growth.
 Efficient EDI onboarding means accelerating time-to-revenue.
 The last thing an enterprise can afford to do is to say ‘No’ to a customer or trading partner.
-That’s where a proper, centralized EDI software platform comes into place because it makes it easy for a company to say ‘Yes.’
+That’s where a proper, centralized EDI software platform comes into place because it makes it easy for a company to stay EDI compliant.
 Trading partners are bound to have unique needs, and being able to accommodate those requirements is going to be fundamental for success.

 You Have to Improve EDI Partner Onboarding

-A centralized integration platform provides faster partner onboarding for both EDI and non-EDI workflows, not to mention all of the connectors that integrate any application without the need for additional coding.
+A centralized EDI integration platform provides faster partner onboarding for both EDI and non-EDI workflows, not to mention all of the connectors that integrate any application without the need for additional coding.

 Finding the Right Centralized Solution

 Once you’ve found the right solution for your enterprise, trading partners can be set up for data movement within minutes, and EDI and XML data transformation only takes a few hours or less.
-Initial mapping doesn’t take long, either.
+Initial EDI mapping doesn’t take long, either.

 A centralized solution allows enterprises to automate EDI onboarding flows and EDI transformation because it comes pre-loaded with B2B connectors that provide a repository of hundreds of pre-configured, ready-to-deploy communication templates to major trading partners in the supply chain.

 Outsourcing to an EDI expert partner offers an effective solution to the scalability and integration challenges inherent in EDI onboarding efforts.
-Cleo Integration Cloud's managed EDI services provide EDI integration infrastructure and decades of expertise to your supply chain business, helping you handle the successful implementation and ongoing management of your EDI trading partners.
+Cleo Integration Cloud's managed EDI services provide EDI integration infrastructure and decades of expertise to your supply chain business, helping you handle the successful electronic data interchange implementation and ongoing management of your EDI trading partners.

 Focus on your customers.
 We can take care of all of your EDI.